leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

             int mid = left + ((right - left)>>1);
             // finded the target
             if (nums[mid] == target) return mid;
+            // check which part is sorted
             if (nums[mid] >= nums[left]){
-                // jump into left part Whatever it`s sorted or not
+                // jump into left part Whatever it`s sorted
-                // keep divide the array until every parts are sorted for using BS （alreay finded pivot）
+                // keep dividing the array until every parts are sorted for using BS （alreay finded pivot）

                 if(nums[left] <= target && target < nums[mid]) right = mid - 1;
                 else left = mid + 1;